No products in the cart.

 In many cases, episodes of post-stroke anger and aggressive behavior decline in frequency and intensity as time passes.
 As the brain heals and survivors adjust to new situations, they may naturally regain control over their emotions.

-Recognizing the situations that trigger your anger after a stroke may help you manage your mood.
-As you’ve learned, stroke survivors are often confronted by multiple triggers at once, making it important to be aware of potential triggers so that you can reduce or avoid them.
+Recognizing the situations that trigger anger after a stroke may help survivors manage their moods.
+Stroke survivors are often confronted by multiple triggers at once, so it is vital to be aware of potential triggers in order to reduce or avoid them.
+Talking with a psychotherapist may also help survivors identify potential triggers and learn how to modify their responses.

 2. Take a Break